Types of mobile homes

 When finished, modular homes look almost identical to houses that are built on-site.
 They also follow all of the same building codes, and it’s easier to secure bank financing for one.

-How to finance a mobile home
+Financing a mobile home

 As stated above, your financing options will depend on whether your mobile home is considered real or personal property.
 (You might also have additional financing options if you’re a veteran.)